Data centres beware: New report predicts imminent attacks

 The more cryptocurrency is mined, the more resource-intensive the process becomes, which means the current method that cybercriminals utilise to target and control pools of individual users is becoming unfeasible.

-It is common for data centres to allow organisations to scale their business by letting them optimise costs and computing resources based on their immediate requirements.
+It is common for data centers to allow organisations to scale their business by letting them optimise costs and computing resources based on their immediate requirements.

 However, Bitdefender says this is a potential way in as if virtual infrastructures become compromised and cloud admins lose authentication credentials via searching attacks, social engineering, or unpatched security vulnerabilities, cybercriminals wrest control.

 From there it’s a simple process of spooling up powerful and resource-intensive rogue virtual instances that come pre-installed with cryptocurrency mining malware.

 “Since it may take several weeks – or until the bill comes in – to spot rogue virtual hosts, hackers would have already mined tens or hundreds of thousands worth of cryptocurrency while the affected organisation is left holding the power/services bill,” the report states.

 Bitdefender says cybercriminals exploit new cryptojacking techniques by limiting the strain put on the CPU.

 “By leveraging Powershell, scripts or advance exploits to avoid endpoint detection, attackers can effectively run mining software directly within the memory of the targeted server,” the report states.

 “Because a server update is always a key business factor and because the attack does not fully throttle the CPU, it can remain undetected for a considerable time.
 Attackers have proven creative and can use any client or server-side attack techniques to deliver their payload and start mining away, consuming a company’s hardware resources.”